Primary Navigation Mobile

 The ST-Line seats have slightly heavier bolsters, too, which means you won’t be thrown out of them when corning enthusiastically.
 If you have a taste for the finer things in life, you can even specify your Puma with massaging seats by splashing the cash on Ford’s Vignale option pack.

-You can also specify the Puma with a panoramic sunroof, which allows loads of light to flood into the cabin.
-If you’re tall, though, make sure you test drive a car with the panoramic roof equipped before handing over your money, because it brings the ceiling height down to scalp-scraping altitude.
+You can also specify the Puma with a panoramic sunroof, which allows loads of light to flood into the cabin and helps to lift the gloomy atmosphere.
+If you’re tall, though, make sure you test drive a car with the panoramic roof equipped before handing over your money, because it brings the ceiling height down to a scalp-scraping altitude.